kevindelord/DKDBManager/README.md

 ## Concept

-DKDBManager is simple, yet very useful, CRUD manager around [Magical Record](https://github.com/magicalpanda/MagicalRecord). *MR* is already very easy-to-use, less-to-code, wonderful CoreData wrapper.
-The current library will implement a logic around this to help you to manage your entities.
+DKDBManager is simple, yet very useful, CRUD manager around [Magical Record](https://github.com/magicalpanda/MagicalRecord) (a wonderful CoreData wrapper).
+The current library will implement a logic around it and helps the developer to manage his entities.

 Through the implemented *CRUD* logic you will be able to focus on other things than the classic-repetitivly boring data management.

 The main concept is to use JSON dictionaries representing your entities.
 The logic to create, read or update your entities are done with just one single function.
 The delete logic has also been improved with a `deprecated` state.

+Extend the NSManagedObject subclasses is required.

 ## Documentation